Last Updated: October 2, 2023

 Does MarketMuse offer a discount?

 Yes, MarketMuse does offer a discount, and you can learn more about this in our MarketMuse discount article here.
-However, to summarise, they provide discounts to those who pay for their account annually, instead of monthly.
+However, to summarize, they provide discounts to those who pay for their account annually, instead of monthly.

 Does MarketMuse offer a free trial?